The following article is part of the self-preparation for the modern BVOP® Product Management Certification program.

-Some users may require a different or faster way to do something faster or differently than the product is designed.
-This peculiarity of users can make them look for other ways to do something.
-They may start searching for weak areas or to force some functionalities to do something different than designed.
+Some users may require a different or faster way to do something than the product is designed for.
+This distinction of users can make them look for other ways to accomplish a task.
+They may start searching for weak areas or forcing some functionalities to do something different than designed.

-The disappointment of users is unpredicted and hard to track variable.
-In most cases, it may cause a drop in product usage, but disappointment may also provoke users to do negative actions.
+The disappointment of users is unpredictable and a hard to track variable.
+In most cases, it may cause a drop in product usage, but it may also provoke users to do harmful actions.

-Users may change the context of using the product or completely change the environment in which they use the product.
+Users may completely change the context in which a product is used or the environment they use it in.

-Switching from desktop to mobile or wearable context for technological products is a typical example.
+Switching from desktop to mobile or wearable technological products is a typical example.

-Users may change the entire surrounding environment.
-Moving from work to the gym or from home to the mountain are typical examples where users may change their behavior completely.
+Users may change their entire surrounding environment.
+Swapping from work to the gym or from at home to the mountains are typical examples that can lead to a complete change of behavior.

-It is natural for users to compare the products they use with other products.
-Users have their feelings, emotions, and impressions about the products around them, and their final decisions are based on multiple factors like:
+It is natural for users to compare the products they use with other ones.
+Users have their feelings and emotions about the products around them, and their final decisions are based on multiple factors like:

 - Emotional factors